People Who Help Us

 Small world play and role play are other ways that children are able to explore these different roles of people who help us and make sense of what they mean to them.

-Recently, I was unwell and we had to have an ambulance come to the house.
-I was taken to hospital by the paramedics.
-Following this experience Floss, our daughter, understandably was a little unsettled.
 Play helps children to be able to process how they’re feeling and talk about their thoughts and emotions.
-It was perfect timing that Nexus had gifted us their Light and Sound set to review.
-I’ll tell you more about them shortly!
+It was perfect timing that Nexus had gifted us their Light and Sound set to review – Nexus no longer stock them but you can find other similar sets here and here.

 We were able to set up small world role play with the ambulance and hospital part of the set to help her process what had happened.
 It really helped her to understand what had happened and the role of the paramedics in making Mommy better.